-We also filter out social media, such as Facebook, You Tube and Instagram.
-Searches and web addresses are monitored weekly through the Securus System and the IT Manager scrutinises these reports and alerts the Online Safety Lead and senior staff where there are concerns.
-An up-to-date log of incidents, actions taken and outcomes is recorded on My Concern.
+We also filter out social media, such as Facebook, YouTube and Instagram.
+Searches and web addresses are monitored systematically through the Smoothwall filtering and monitoring system and the system alerts the IT manager, DSL and Deputy DSL where there are concerns.
+An up-to-date log of incidents, actions taken and outcomes is recorded on a spreadsheet and on CPOMSe.
 Measures are taken to prevent further access when new sites that are unblocked are found.